unlikelyso/unlikelyso/src/blog/user-research-participant-recruiting-for-startup-engineers-and-product-managers.md

 When recruiting user research participants, it's common practice to include an incentive, usually gift cards.
 Some team members in the past have been reluctant to provide incentives because they were afraid that people would only be interested in the money and so have the wrong motivation.
-Incentives may be a misnomer: whenever I've used them in the past, it's usually acknowledgment of appreciation and presented after the interviews.
-Since corporate research teams offer $100+ incentives, gift cards ranging from $25–30 for 30–60 minute interviews are not highly motivating.
+Incentives may be a misnomer.
+Whenever I've used them in the past, it's usually acknowledgment of appreciation and presented after the interviews.
+Since corporate research teams offer $100+ incentives, gift cards ranging from $25–$30 for 30–60 minute interviews are not highly motivating.
 Even when it's wise to conserve money in a startup, it's still good practice to provide some token of appreciation when people generously spend time to help (it won't set the company back by much and builds goodwill).